 The program works by:

-For more information about the program, visit the CMS website here.
+For more information about the program, visit the CMS website.
+And download AHCA's fact sheet and Frequently Asked Questions.

 Providers may think they don't have to focus on the SNF VBP program yet as it does not affect payment until 2018.
 But program data collection has already begun!